NUS Life Sciences Major

-Life Sciences Major is the undergraduate course in biological and biomedical sciences in National University of Singapore (NUS), flagship of the NUS Life Sciences Undergraduate Programme.
-The course gives students a firm foundation in the underlying knowledge vital to all areas of Life Sciences in the first year of study, and allows selection of relevant advanced-level modules to focus on one of the three specialisations and other exciting themes in Life Sciences.
-The curriculum is broad-based but streamlined, plus at the same time flexible, and bench work skills are taught in dedicated, state-of-the-art teaching laboratories.
+Life Sciences Major is the undergraduate course in biological and biomedical sciences in National University of Singapore (NUS).
+With a common foundation in the underlying knowledge vital to all areas of Life Sciences in the first year of study, selection of relevant advanced-level modules will pave the way to one of the three specialisations as well as the many diverse disciplines in Life Sciences.

 - Designed as a single multi-disciplinary undergraduate course in biological and biomedical sciences taught by departments in Faculty of Science and Yong Loo Lin School of Medicine, NUS.

 - All students are in a 4-year Bachelor of Science (Honours) degree programme at the time of admission but with the flexibility of an exit plan for students at the end of three years to graduate with a Bachelor of Science degree.

 - Option to pick up one of the three specialisations: Biomedical Science, Molecular and Cell Biology, Environmental Biology.

 - Opportunities abound to participate at research frontline in state-of-the-art laboratories, and both in local context and in overseas programmes.

 NUS Life Sciences offers 4-year Bachelor of Science (Honours) and 3-year Bachelor of Science degrees.

 BSc (Hons) in Life Sciences (Specialisation in Biomedical Science)

 BSc (Hons) in Life Sciences (Specialisation in Molecular and Cell Biology)